 Whether you receive a new diagnosis or difficult prognosis, face a hospital stay or surgery, grieve losses or, experience family or personal needs, we are here to assist you.

 E-chaplaincy offers the anonymity people often prefer.
 It is a quick and easy way to connect with a professional chaplain via e-mail.

-Our chaplains treat all inquiries with confidentiality, however, despite the popularity of e-mail it can never be consider a secure method of communication and so personal details should be kept to a minimum.
+Our chaplains treat all inquiries with confidentiality, however, despite the popularity of e-mail, it can never be considered a secure method of communication and so personal details should be kept to a minimum.
 Please note this is not a professional counseling service.
 We address issues from a spiritual perspective.
 However, we can provide a list of professional counselors if needed.

 Welcome to Mercy!

 Thank you for your ministry in the lives of the individuals and families you serve in your faith community.
 Extending your care to them while they are hospitalized is very important.
 Mercy values pastoral care as a significant element of the healing process.
 We appreciate the important contribution you make to our patient’s lives and the ongoing spiritual connection you provide.

 As colleagues in ministry, we want your comings and goings from the hospital to be as convenient as possible and we want to be available to help you in whatever manner you need.
 Please feel free to call us at 314-251-6470 at any time with questions about how to navigate Mercy Hospital.